McFarlane Toys: The McKenzie Brothers

 Released in September 2000, the figures were based on the characters of SCTV and Strange Brew fame, Bob and Doug McKenzie.
-Originally portrayed by Rick Moranis and Dave Thomas, respectively.
+Bob and Doug McKenzie were originally portrayed by Rick Moranis and Dave Thomas, respectively.
 The figures were sold separately and each came with half of the diorama from the Great White North set.
 Each had a sound chip with famous lines from the film and various extras to complete the scene.

 The Simpsons

 In 2005, McFarlane acquired the rights held by rival manufacturer Playmates Toys to produce figures based on the popular Fox TV series The Simpsons.

 Star Trek

 In 2017, McFarlane Toys agreed a deal to produce action figures and role play items based on the popular Star Trek franchise.
 Controversy ensued when the company's Star Trek: Discovery phaser toy was cancelled just months before its scheduled release date.
 In a statement, McFarlane Toys said that the product was cancelled due to disagreements regarding the safety regulations around toy guns in the United States.
-The first action figures were released in early 2019, with James T. Kirk and Jean-Luc Picard serving as the inaugural entries in the line while the next figures Michael Burnham and Spock are in production, though neither of those were released.
+The first action figures were released in early 2019, with James T. Kirk and Jean-Luc Picard serving as the inaugural entries in the line.
+Figures of Michael Burnham and Spock were in production; however, neither were released.